gantgarrett/100-days-of-code/log.md

 **Today's Progress:** Inching ever closer to figuring out how to image scrape.
 When I can figure out both image and text scraping, we are golden.
 It is fun because I'm on storenvy scraping all images from the site on a certain record label.
 The label has interesting images.

 **Thoughts:** It's been a journey but I'm getting so much better at it.
 I'm thinking more programmatically and it's almost clicking.
 I can feel it.
 There's still a lot I have to learn but it's coming so much easier.
 I can't wait for school to start so I can kick ass in my coding classes.

+### Day 56: September 4th, 2018

+**Today's Progress:** FINALLY!
+I figured out how to scrape images!
+My script is super small too like no more than 25 lines of code.
+Now I can use this as a template and be able to scrape even more images from even more websites.

+**Thoughts:** It's about to get serious people... it's about to get serious...